Lombiq/Orchard-Training-Demo-Module/StartLearningHere.md

 **NEXT STATION**: Head over to *Manifest.cs*.
 That file is the module's manifest; a *Manifest.cs* is required for Orchard modules.

 Note that the module's [recipe file](https://docs.orchardcore.net/en/latest/docs/reference/modules/Recipes/) that you used during setup is in the *Recipes* folder.
-It's JSON so we won't be able to add comments there but do note that a lot of features included in this module are configured from there.
+A lot of features included in this module are configured from there; you can check it out too.

 This demo is heavily inspired by [Sipke Schoorstra's Orchard Harvest session](http://www.youtube.com/watch?v=MH9mcodTX-U) and brought to you by [Lombiq Technologies](https://lombiq.com/).